 ASE 222.
-MANUAL TRANSMISSION/TRANSAXLE (1.5.3) PREREQUISITE: ASE 141 or instructor approval.
+MANUAL TRANSMISSION/TRANSAXLE (1·5·3)

 This course includes a study of manual transmission/transaxle components, gear ratios, and power flow.
 Topics include manual and hydraulic clutches and their service and repair.
 On completion, students should be able to remove, repair, and replace manual transmission/transaxle components.